menu

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.93% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Baileyville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Baileyville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Baileyville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Baileyville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Baileyville doesn't have a public transportation system that people use for their commute.
+Baileyville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Baileyville, just 12.88% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.